More Old Trafford misery for United with 2-0 loss to City

 MANCHESTER, England (AP) — It took only seven minutes of the Manchester derby to be in no doubt about the parlous state of United.

-The only surprise from Saturday’s derby was United escaping with a 2-0 loss to Manchester City after Bernardo Silva beat goalkeeper David De Gea at his near post in stoppage time.
+The only surprise from Saturday’s derby was United escaping with a 2-0 loss to Manchester City after Bernardo Silva met another delivery into the box from Cancelo, got ahead of Luke Shaw and beat goalkeeper David De Gea at his near post in stoppage time

 Humiliation was avoided, two weeks after being routed 5-0 by Liverpool here, but it was another encounter to reinforce just how far United has slipped behind the Premier League’s elite.

 On paper, six points now separate defending champion City in second from United in fifth.
-The gulf in quality, tactics and style look greater, with City effortlessly cruising to victory.
+The gulf in quality, tactics and style looks greater, with City effortlessly cruising to victory.

+“It’s a big step backwards,” United manager Ole Gunnar Solskjaer said.
+“It’s a way of losing that we don’t like.
+When you lose a game against a good team, you want to see a better Man United team than that.”

-It wasn’t Pep Guardiola’s name City fans were singing at Old Trafford.
-They were mercilessly mocking Ole Gunnar Solskjaer.
+It wasn’t Guardiola’s name City fans were singing at Old Trafford.
+They were mercilessly mocking Solskjaer.

 “Ole’s at the wheel,” they serenaded the United manager, sarcastically adopting the United fan song.